 Magento authentication keys are 32-character authentication tokens that provide secure access to the Magento 2 Composer repository (repo.magento.com), and any other Git services required for Magento development such as GitHub.
 Your account can have multiple Magento authentication keys.
 For the workspace setup, start with one specific key for your code repository.
 If you do not have any keys, contact the Account Owner to create them, or create the Magento authentication keys yourself.

-Cloud Project account The Account Owner or Technical Admin (Super User) should invite you to the Magento Commerce Cloud project.
+Cloud Project account The Account Owner or Technical Admin (Super User) should invite you to the Cloud for Adobe Commerce project.
 When you receive the e-mail invitation, click the link and follow the prompts to create your account.
 See Set up an account for details.

 Magento Encryption Key When importing an existing Magento system only, capture the Magento encryption key used to protect your access and data for the Magento database.
 For details on this key, see Resolve issues with encryption key